fjwright/Run-REDUCE/README.md

   and degrees.
 Auto-hide the keyboard so that the text insertion point is unambiguous.  **Still need to arrange to load the trigd package as appropriate.**
+* Revise ExpLogEtc to replace 10^n with atan2d and have it load trigd.
+Also, revise the layout (again).